bitcointranscripts/bitcointranscripts/bitcoin-explained/the-great-consensus-cleanup-revival.md

 Sjors: 00:02:08

-yeah in case anybody was living under a rock the tornado cash we talked about that in episode 69 but he got convicted.
+Yeah in case anybody was living under a rock the tornado cash we talked about that in episode 69 but he got convicted.
 So that's bad.

 Aaron: 00:02:12